rssh/dotty-cps-async/docs/HighOrderFunctions.rst

 Note that you should carefully decide whether you need async function support and how to deal with concurrent modifications.
 For example, in the code snippet below, different changes will interleave with each other.
- Usually, low-level constructs not need in async counterparts.
+ Usually, low-level constructs do not need async counterparts.